lluppesms/activate.cicd.course/Labs/bicep/07_Bicep_Registries/readme.md

 When it completes, review your resources in the portal and you should see the Log Analytics Workspace and Application Insights resources that were created by the modules.

 <!-- ------------------------------------------------------------------------------------------ -->
 ---

+To learn more about how to setup an automated CI/CD publishing routine for pushing Bicep files into the ACR each time the source changes, see: [this document](./automation/readme.md).

+---

 This completes this lab.